-Analyzing the color composition of the Dazhao Temple complex offers valuable insights into its architectural significance, making it a key example for studying historical districts.
-By examining the color combinations and proportions within the Daxiong Hall and the exterior walls of the temple complex, it is evident that, aside from the gray tones of the original blue bricks, yellow and red are the predominant colors, while white is the least utilized.

-As a representative of the integration of Tibetan, Mongolian, and Han cultures, the Daxiong Hall adheres to the regional five-color system in its color selection.
-The main theme colors consist of neutral gray (N) and the red-yellow series (Y-R), primarily visible in the blue brick exterior walls, small areas of red walls, and decorative paintings.
-Other colors, such as green (G), blue (B), yellow (Y), and white (NCS S 0500-N), appear within the murals.
-The overall color sequence combines gray, red, yellow, green, blue, and white, with most colors exhibiting low brightness and medium to high saturation.
-This striking contrast creates a significant visual impact, fostering a solemn, serious, and peaceful psychological experience for the public.
-The color combination of the Daxiong Hall closely reflects that of the exterior walls of the Dazhao Temple.
+Analyzing the color composition of Dazhao Temple's architectural complex provides valuable The Dazhao Temple complex is the most significant example for studying historical districts.
+By analyzing the color combinations and proportions of the Daxiong Hall and the exterior walls of the temple complex, it can be observed that besides the gray tones of the original blue bricks, yellow and red are the predominant colors, while white is the least used.
+The Daxiong Hall, as a representative of the integration of Tibetan, Mongolian, and Han cultures, follows the regional five-color system in its color selection.
+The main theme colors include neutral gray (N) and the red-yellow series (Y-R), primarily manifested in the blue brick exterior walls, small areas of red walls, and paintings.
+Other colors such as green (G), blue (B), yellow (Y), and white (NCS S 0500-N) are present in the paintings.
+The overall color sequence presents a combination of gray-red-yellow-green-blue-white, with most colors being of low brightness and medium to high saturation.
+This stark contrast in combination will provide the public with a certain visual impact, creating a solemn, serious, and peaceful psychological experience.
+The color combination of the Daxiong Hall directly reflects the color combination of the exterior walls of the Dazhao Temple.

-From this analysis, it can be inferred that the overall architectural components of the Dazhao Temple lean towards warm colors, with red being the most prominent hue.
-As the color with the longest wavelength, red captures immediate attention, evoking feelings of solemnity, classical elegance, and warmth.
-Together with the cultural uniqueness of the Dazhao Temple, the entire complex-and indeed the surrounding district-exudes a distinctive atmosphere.
+Based on this, it can be inferred that the overall architectural components of the Dazhao Temple tend towards warm colors, with red being the most prominent color in the color combination.
+As the color with the longest wavelength, red will be perceived by the public in the first instant, evoking feelings of solemnity, classical elegance, and warmth.
+Combined with the cultural uniqueness of the Dazhao Temple, the entire temple complex, and even the entire district, exudes a unique atmosphere.

-Tibetan architectural art and traditional Han-style architectural art have been jointly preserved in Inner Mongolia, and through their development, they have merged with the aesthetics of the local population, resulting in the unique Tibetan Buddhist architectural art of Inner Mongolia.
-The decorative color style in Dazhao Temple reflects the cultural exchange and integration among Tibetan, Han, Mongolian, and other ethnic groups in the region.
+Tibetan architectural art and traditional Han-style architectural art have been jointly passed down in Inner Mongolia, and during the development process, they have combined with the aesthetics of the local population, forming the unique Tibetan Buddhist architectural art of Inner Mongolia.
+The decorative color style in the Dazhao Temple in Hohhot reflects the cultural exchange and integration among Tibetan, Han, Mongolian, and other ethnic groups in the region.